John David Digues La Touche: Early life and education

+La Touche was educated at Downside School, in Somerset.

+Career

+La Touche entered the Imperial Maritime Customs Service in China in 1882.

 During his time in China, he made extensive ornithological observations and collections, resulting in many important publications.
-Notably, he wrote the A Handbook of the Birds of Eastern China, consisting of two volumes and altogether ten parts that were published in 1925–1934 (Taylor & Francis, London).
+Notably, he wrote A Handbook of the Birds of Eastern China, consisting of two volumes and altogether ten parts that were published in 1925–1934 (Taylor & Francis, London).
 He also made other collections, including reptiles and amphibians.